metalsmith/in-place/Readme.md

 <p>The title</p>
 ```

 This is a very basic example.
-A more advanced use of this plugin would be [extending templates](http://paularmstrong.github.io/swig/docs/#inheritance) or combining the use of templating syntax in your source files with [layouts](https://github.com/superwolff/metalsmith-layouts).
-Note that some templating engines require a `filename` property to be set if you want to include or extend templates.
-For that, use [metalsmith-filenames](https://github.com/MoOx/metalsmith-filenames).
+For a ready-to-use boilerplate that utilizes this plugin see [boilerplate-in-place](https://github.com/superwolff/boilerplate-in-place).

 ## Options